The Timber Frame Tower at Shadow Mountain Escape

 A Journey into The World of Ancient Timber Framing

 Welcome to Shadow Mountain Escape – a living tribute to the ancient art of timber framing.
 Shadow Mountain Escape is defined by its five separate authentic oak timber frame structures… a result of Ralph and Karen’s lifelong passion for immersing themselves into the charm and wonder of ancient European spaces and places.
 For many of our last thirty years we have lived in… and continually travel to… many of old Europe’s most remarkable ancient cities, villages, and remote wonders.
-This fuels our inspiration for bringing the stories of our ancient ancestors (we’re both of European heritage with family relations oversees) to share with our guests here in the New World.
+This fuels our inspiration for bringing the stories of our ancient ancestors (we’re both of European heritage with family relations overseas) to share with our guests here in the New World.

 A short reflection to share with you about what a timber frame is to us… a living structure made from the earth on which it stands… timber, rock, and iron.
 As natural as the skin on our bones.
 It bends with the wind, contracts and expands with the heat and the ice; it bears the changing patina of time and carries the scars of history.
 Authentic and genuine, it resists all things processed and artificial.
 It is a symbol of honesty in a world of facades.
 Ultimately, each timber frame structure tells the stories of the people who constructed and cared for it… and the history of the centuries it survived.
 Each with its own personality, it is a creature of legacy.
 Touch the warmth of the oak timber.
 These are not “just buildings” … these are timber frames.